wassimans/wassimans/README.md

 # Hey there, I'm Wassim 👋

-I'm a passionate software engineer with years of professional experience building both back-end and front-end systems for dynamic startups.
-My journey in tech has taken me from crafting robust APIs to designing sleek user interfaces—but somewhere along the way, I discovered my true passion: trust-less computing, distributed ledger technologies (DLTs), and blockchain. 🚀
+A passionate software engineer with many years of professional experience.
+I have worked for various start-ups developing back-end and front-end systems.
+Over time, I developed a passion for trust-less computing, DLTs and blockchain technology.
+Working on Blockchain projects is a way for me to contribute to a more open, trust-less and verifiable web. 🚀

 ## What I Do

-I love building systems that are open, verifiable, and truly decentralized.
-Blockchain isn’t just a buzzword for me—it’s a way to empower users and foster trust in an increasingly digital world.
-Whether it's writing smart contracts, architecting scalable back-ends, or exploring the next big protocol, I'm all in.
+I’m passionate by the idea of a Web3 cloud—a decentralized, trustless infrastructure where interoperability and shared security redefine how data and value move.
+With innovations like the transformative JAM protocol, as detailed in its gray paper, we’re laying the groundwork for a resilient, open, and truly global network that empowers individuals and dismantles centralized gatekeepers.

 ## Current Adventures